Dolkun Isa: Sexual harassment allegations

-In 2024, Esma Gün, a Turkish-Belgian university student, publicly accused Dolkun Isa of unwanted sexual advances.
-Gün, then 22 years old, alleged that Isa, aged 53 at the time, expressed his desire to kiss her in a conversation from February 2021.
-Despite Gün's rejection of his advances, Isa persisted, stating, "I would really want to kiss you without letting you go."
-Gün, feeling unsettled, attempted to limit her interactions with Isa.
-However, Isa continued to pressure her to meet, causing her discomfort and leading her to eventually withdraw from activism.
+In 2024, Esma Gün, a Turkish-Belgian university student, publicly accused Dolkun of unwanted sexual advances.
+Gün, then 22 years old, alleged that Dolkun, aged 53 at the time, expressed his desire to kiss her in a conversation from February 2021.
+Despite Gün's rejection of his advances, Dolkun persisted, stating, "I would really want to kiss you without letting you go."
+Gün, feeling unsettled, attempted to limit her interactions with Dolkun.
+However, Dolkun continued to pressure her to meet, causing her discomfort and leading her to eventually withdraw from activism.

 Although Gün did not immediately report the incident to the World Uyghur Congress and kept it hidden from other activists for years, she later came forward, expressing her reluctance to tarnish the reputation of the organization's leader.
 Gün stated that, "I didn't want people to know their leader is someone like this".
-Additionally, two other women, unaffiliated to Gün, spoke anonymously to NOTUS, alleging similar unprofessional behavior by Isa.
+Additionally, two other women, unaffiliated to Gün, spoke anonymously to NOTUS, alleging similar unprofessional behavior by Dolkun.

-In response to the allegations, Isa made a public apology for his actions and impact on others on X, stating, "I have a duty to admit serious errors of judgement, for which I apologise without reservation.
+In response to the allegations, Dolkun made a public apology for his actions and impact on others on X, stating, "I have a duty to admit serious errors of judgement, for which I apologise without reservation.
 While I never acted upon them, I deeply regret sending messages that caused discomfort and distress.
 To those who received them, and to those in the community who feel understandably let down, I am sorry."
-The WUC announced he had temporarily stepped down as president in August 2024 until an investigation is completed.
+He stepped down as president in August 2024.
+His replacement as World Uyghur Congress president is Turgunjan Alawdun, while Dolkun Isa now heads the Uyghur Center for Democracy and Human Rights (UZDM).